Self-test of intelligence: Websites on the internet

 Various self-tests of intelligence are offered online on the internet.
 The self-tests should be treated as entertainment.

 The official website of Mensa International, which is the largest and oldest high IQ society in the world, does not offer an online IQ test.
 It does offer an online quiz for entertainment purposes called the "Mensa Workout."
 Sites that claim to offer a Mensa IQ test online may not be related to this organization.

 Even though the results of a single website may not be reliable, it is possible to use various websites offering self-tests that may produce varying results.

 Apps for mobile devices

 There are apps for devices such as smartphones and tablets for self-tests with names such as IQ Test and What's My IQ?.
 These apps are offered on app stores like the iOS App Store and the Google Play Store.

 Some of these apps - for example IQ Test - Brain Training Puzzle Game and Stupidmeter - tool to test your intelligence - are mainly meant for entertainment purposes and can be considered games.

 Books

-Hans Eysenck, author of early books on checking one's own I.Q.

 There are also books that offer self-tests of intelligence.
 Some of these books are mainly meant to train the reader for official IQ tests.